vibitha-sk/vibitha-sk/README.md

 ###  About Me
 -  CS undergrad student at York University
 -  Exploring software engineering, cybersecurity, and frontend development
+-   Seeking internships & co-op opportunities
 -  Interested in Network Security and Cryptography
+-  Open to connections and collaborations—feel free to reach me out!

 ##  Skills